 WHAT GOOD IS TEXT IF NO ONE READS IT … BESIDES GOOGLE

-This is a User Experience problem that can be solved with design decisions, an understanding of the structure of a WordPress website, and CSS coding skills.
-The tools involved are 1) Firefox Inspector to find the layers to change, Sublime to make coding changes, 3) WinSCP to upload the files to the server.
+This is a User Experience (UX) problem that can be solved with design decisions, an understanding of the structure of a WordPress website, and CSS coding skills.
+The tools involved are 1) Firefox Inspector to find the layers to change, 2) Sublime to make coding changes, 3) WinSCP to upload the code files to the server.

-4. Choose a different slider plugin altogether.
+4. Choose a different slider plugin that has options that don’t have to be coded.

 WHAT I DID TO FIX THIS UI/UX PROBLEM